CJ McCollum: 2018–2022: Conference Finals and last years in Portland

-New Orleans Pelicans (2022–present)
+New Orleans Pelicans (2022–2025)

-On February 8, 2022, Portland traded McCollum, Larry Nance Jr. and Tony Snell to the New Orleans Pelicans in exchange for Josh Hart, Nickeil Alexander-Walker, Tomáš Satoranský, Didi Louzada, a protected 2022 first-round draft pick, the better of New Orleans' and Portland's 2026 second-round draft picks and New Orleans' 2027 second-round draft pick.
+On February 8, 2022, Portland traded McCollum, Larry Nance Jr., and Tony Snell to the New Orleans Pelicans in exchange for Josh Hart, Nickeil Alexander-Walker, Tomáš Satoranský, Didi Louzada, a protected 2022 first-round draft pick, the better of New Orleans' and Portland's 2026 second-round draft pick,s and New Orleans' 2027 second-round draft pick.
 Two days later, McCollum made his Pelicans debut, putting up 15 points, seven rebounds, and five assists in a 112–97 loss to the Miami Heat.
-On April 13, during the NBA Play-In Tournament, McCollum recorded 32 points, six rebounds, and seven assists leading the Pelicans past the San Antonio Spurs 113–103 and advancing New Orleans to the eight seed game.
+On April 13, during the NBA play-in tournament, McCollum recorded 32 points, six rebounds, and seven assists leading the Pelicans past the San Antonio Spurs 113–103 and advancing New Orleans to the eight seed game.

 On September 24, 2022, McCollum agreed to a two-year, $64 million extension with the Pelicans.
 On December 22, McCollum put up 40 points, eight rebounds, and nine assists in a 126–117 win over the San Antonio Spurs.
 He joined Anthony Davis, DeMarcus Cousins, and Tyreke Evans as the only players in Pelicans history to put up at least 40 points, eight rebounds, and eight assists in a game.
 On December 30, McCollum scored 42 points on 11 three-pointers in a 127–116 win over the Philadelphia 76ers.
 His 11 three-pointers were a Pelicans franchise record for the most three-pointers made in a game.
+With the Pelicans losing in the play-in game against the Minnesota Timberwolves, this marked the first time that McCollum had missed the playoffs in his career.

+On November 2, 2023, McCollum scored a game-leading 33 points during a 125–116 win over the Detroit Pistons.

+On January 3, 2025, McCollum tied a career-high 50 points in a 132–120 win over the Washington Wizards.
+In 56 starts for New Orleans during the 2024–25 NBA season, he averaged 21.1 points, 3.8 rebounds, and 4.1 assists.
+On March 31, McCollum was ruled out for the remainder of the season due to a bone bruise in his right foot.

+Washington Wizards (2025–present)

+McCollum was involved in a trade between the Pelicans and the Washington Wizards, sending him, teammate Kelly Olynyk and a future second round pick for Jordan Poole, Saddiq Bey and the 40th pick in the 2025 NBA Draft.
+The trade was officially completed on July 6, 2025.